Vivid experiences in living, and photographs.

 EXERCISE: Choose a single color you don't usually photograph.
 For instance, winter hues of brown, light pink, deep blue, soft grey, cranberry or dark green can be fun to try to see and frame.

 Take a least a half hour to photograph the hue you've chosen.
 If you are up north, colors may be muted and more subtle.
-In the Caribbean or near the equator, you may have options for higher contrasts colors.
+Down south, you may have options for higher contrasts colors.
 If you see more than one color, try to use contrasting colors to balance the single color your chose first.
 Above, for this exercise in Nova Scotia, I chose soft orange gold hues in the sun to balance the dark green of the forest's edge.

 TWO: LOW CONTRAST & BALANCE

-Dial down the contrast and hold off on the saturation.
+Dial down the contrast and do not over-saturate.
 Try to avoid the editing approach of maximizing the saturation slider.
 Ditch the "Max Slider."
 Posting overly-saturated color imagery can detract from the forms that underlie a compelling image.
 Over-saturating is the visual equivalent of screaming or writing in all caps.
 It's unnecessary.

-It can be a challenge to get outdoors when it's cold.
-Jump start your picture outing by deciding, the night before, that your morning sunrise will be beautiful.
-Keep positive and dress for winter conditions.
-Get up and out in the morning, no matter what the weather, and pay close attention to light.
+It can be a challenge to begin.
+Jump start your photograph by deciding, the night before, that your morning project will be fun.
+Get up, and pay close attention to light.
 Make sure you are comfortably warm enough so you can concentrate and observe.

 FOUR: KEEP GEAR SIMPLE

-I like to make solo trips with only one camera body and one lens.
+I like to use one camera body and one lens.
 This helps keep me from overshooting, keeps me concentrating on light, timing and composition.
 For landscape and still subjects, instead of zooming or auto-focusing, I often simplify the camera settings to Manual mode.
 Taking the prime lens minimizes the time spent on focusing and exposure, which keeps my attention on the subject and not the screen or gear.

 FIVE: READ TO INSPIRE

-I was inspired this winter by William Neill's book and some delightful moments looking at his photographs of patterns in nature.
+Reward yourself with a special drink, meal, and a classic photography book.
+I was inspired by William Neill's book and some delightful moments looking at his photographs of patterns in nature.

 Editing our work, we not only improve its appearance, sound, and presentation, we trim down the number of images to share.
 Curating is vital.
 All photographers much reduce the number of photos in a portfolio or series to achieve a coherent theme.